One of the reasons I started Money Manifesto was to share our personal financial journey.

 Over the years, we have added to our family since my wife and I started seeing each other.
 At first, we got a puppy after moving into the townhouse we bought.
 Unfortunately, she hasn’t been a cheap dog.
 Here are a few posts about that:

 More recently, my wife and I decided to have a child.
-Our son was born right before we closed on our new home we were having built, which made for an interesting few weeks.
-We shared:
+Our son was born right before we closed on the new home we were having built, which made for an interesting few weeks.

 My Wife Switches To Very Part Time Work (2018)